bhagavatar/TrabajoTPV/README.md

 # TrabajoTPV
+Swing desktop application.
 Basic POS system for Java course.
 I'll rewrite it using Java 8 for studies purposes.